zonArt/openlp/documentation/manual/source/troubleshooting.rst

 ----------------------------------------------------------------------------------

 Currently OpenLP does not support PowerPoint Viewer 2010.
-PowerPoint 2010 should work correctly, although some users have reported problems.If you have issues with PowerPoint 2010 or PowerPoint Viewer 2010 try the PowerPoint 2003 or 2007 Viewers. `Download the PowerPoint 2007 viewer for free
+PowerPoint 2010 should work correctly, although some users have reported problems.
+If you have issues with PowerPoint 2010 or PowerPoint Viewer 2010 try the PowerPoint 2003 or 2007 Viewers. `Download the PowerPoint 2007 viewer for free
 <http://www.microsoft.com/downloads/en/details.aspx?FamilyID=048dc840-14e1-467d-8dca-19d2a8fd7485&displaylang=en>`_.